openfoodfacts/.github/docs/ports-and-prefixes.md

 # Service Port Allocations

 During local development it is often necessary to have multiple services running at the same time.
-To make this easier to manage we encourage each service to stick to a specific range of port numbers to avoid clashes.
+To make this easier to manage we encourage each service to stick to a specific range of port numbers when exposing services outside of docker, to avoid clashes.

 Please raise a PR to update this document if you are introducing a new service into the project.